GRAPHICS BOOT 00/50

 The biggest open work is still Luna itself, not this repo's content.
 Hydration needs to get genuinely boring: fewer edge cases, clearer guarantees around event props, and tighter alignment between string rendered HTML and what the client machine expects to attach to.
 Static export already feels solid.
 Client navigation after load feels solid.
 The gap is polish on the handoff between those two worlds.

-Most useful product level work is already visible from current constraints.
-Manifest payload can be split into metadata and on demand content for larger archives.
+Other work is already visible from current constraints.
 Search can move from lightweight island to indexed lookup.
 Code block highlighting can be applied at content generation stage.
 Theme system can be layered without changing route model.
 Each of those can land without abandoning Luna because the boundaries are already drawn.

 Version in production today feels stable because each part has one job and one clear boundary.
 Content pipeline transforms text.
 Prerender builds pages.
 Luna hydrates state and owns VDOM.
 Routing updates model.
 Patches hit the tree instead of replacing the document.
 WebGL logo stays isolated and fast.
 This made the project finally feel finished enough to publish, while Luna still has room to grow into the library I wish had existed when I started.